-It is envisaged that many of the Project participants will also be participating in existing agri-environmental schemes.
-To avoid the risk of double payments, when the participants are in GLAS, there is a reduction of the Corncrake/Traonach LIFE RBPS payment by 50% for the following GLAS measures:
+It is envisaged that many of the Project participants will also be participating in current agri-environmental schemes.
+To avoid the risk of double payments, when the participants are in ACRES/REAP or other comparable scheme, there will a reduction in some of the Corncrake/Traonach LIFE RBPS payments or in the case of lands being already assessed under results-based measure, the LIFE project will only fund actions that are clearly additional.